powerline/powerline/docs/source/configuration/local.rst

 .. warning::
     Such overrides are suggested for testing purposes only.
-Use :ref:`Environment variables overrides` for other purposes.
+Use :ref:`Environment variables overrides <local-configuration-overrides-env>`
+    for other purposes.

+.. _local-configuration-overrides-env:

 Environment variables overrides
 ===============================